Free Spiritual Pathways Quiz Online How to Create Guiding Principles

 Are you looking for a free spiritual pathways quiz online?
 You found it!
 With just nine questions, you can define your guiding principles.
 We’ll even show you how to create guiding principles without joining a religion.

 About half of the population has ethical and moral training from organized religion.
 But following a religion isn’t necessary to have a moral compass.
-Everyone has a moral compass, even if it is skewed or broken to some extent.
+People have a moral compass, even if it is skewed or broken to some extent.
 Everyone has a value system that guides them in making decisions.

 Let’s Define Your Guiding Principles

-There are two main options when it comes to guiding principles.
+There are two main options for guiding principles.
 The first option is to follow the guidelines established by a religion.
 The second option is to follow your own internal moral and ethical compass.

-The continuum of religious beliefs runs from the fringe believer to the extremist.
+There is a continuum of religious beliefs that runs from the fringe believer to the extremist.
 The more extreme the sect, the more rules and regulations there tend to be.
 Some religions have regulations that govern every waking moment of the day.
-Some have regulations that call for violence to support their religious ideals.
+And some religions have regulations that call for violence to support their religious ideals.

-If you follow a religion, then it will define your guiding principles for you.
-Believe it or not, almost half of the population of the world accepts this proposition.
+If you follow a religion, it will define your guiding principles.
+Believe it or not, almost half of the world’s population accepts this proposition.
 But it’s not as simple as it seems.
 That’s because each denomination has its own interpretation of the religion.

 So, here are nine principles far superior to those in all organized religions.
 You don’t need stacks of doctrines and dogma, just nine principles.